 b) Key for the reading:

-In the Gospel of this Sunday, Jesus questions concerning who people think he is: “Who do people say that I am?”
-After knowing the opinion of the people, he wants to know the opinion of his disciples.
-Peter, in the name of all makes his profession of faith.
+In the Gospel of this Sunday, Jesus questions concerning who people think He is: “Who do people say that I am?”
+After learning the opinion of the people, He wants to know the opinion of His disciples.
+Peter, in the name of all, makes his profession of faith.
 Jesus confirms Peter’s faith.
-In the course of the reading, let us pay attention to what follows: “Which type of confirmation does Jesus confer to Peter?”
+In the course of the reading, let us pay attention to what follows: “Which type of confirmation does Jesus confer on Peter?”

 c) The Text:

-13 When Jesus came to the region of Caesarea Philippi he put this question to his disciples, 'Who do people say the Son of man is?'
+13 When Jesus came to the region of Caesarea Philippi He put this question to His disciples, 'Who do people say the Son of man is?'
 14 And they said, 'Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets.'
-15 'But you,' he said, 'who do you say I am?'
+15 'But you,' He said, 'who do you say I am?'
 16 Then Simon Peter spoke up and said, 'You are the Christ, the Son of the living God.'
 17 Jesus replied, 'Simon son of Jonah, you are a blessed man!
-Because it was no human agency that revealed this to you but my Father in heaven.
+It was no human agency that revealed this to you but my Father in heaven.
 18 So I now say to you: You are Peter and on this rock I will build my community.
 And the gates of the underworld can never overpower it.
 19 I will give you the keys of the kingdom of Heaven: whatever you bind on earth will be bound in heaven; whatever you loose on earth will be loosed in heaven.'
-20 Then he gave the disciples strict orders not to say to anyone that he was the Christ.
+20 Then He gave the disciples strict orders not to tell anyone that He was the Christ.